olmapp/terms_and_policies/pp_terms_paid.md

 If you log into our Service, we will store your email.
 The email can be used to contact you about matters regarding the Service.

 ## Account

 If you log into our Service, an account will be created for you.
 In case you no longer wish to have such an account, contact us at q@olmapp.xyz and request an account removal.

+## Password reset

+If you want to reset your password, email us the request at q@olmapp.xyz from the email you used to log into the Service.
+If you don't have access to the email you logged into the Service with, we will not transfer any data stored in the Service to another account.

 ## Data access